 A true viewpoint

-The route is also known for the Via Crucis and the enormous statue of the Madonna ‘Regina Pacis’ located on the summit.
-The hike presents no particular difficulties except for the final stretch leading to Colle Portolaz, which is steep and slightly exposed.
+The summit of Monte Zerbion (2,722 m) is one of the best-known and most popular destinations in the Val d’Ayas, offering magnificent views of nearby Monte Rosa, the Matterhorn, Gran Paradiso and Mont Blanc.
+The route is also known for the Way of the Cross and the enormous statue of the Virgin Mary, ‘Regina Pacis’, situated on the summit.
+The hike presents no particular difficulties apart from the final section leading to Colle Portolaz, which is steep and slightly exposed.